microsoft/onnxruntime/docs/genai/tutorials/phi2-python.md

 ---
 title: Python phi-2 tutorial
-description: Learn how to write a language generation application with ONNX Runtime GenAI in Python using the phi-2 model
+description: Learn how to write a language generation application with ONNX Runtime generate() API in Python using the phi-2 model
 has_children: false
 parent: Tutorials
-grand_parent: Generative AI (Preview)
+grand_parent: Generate API (Preview)
-nav_order: 1
+nav_order: 2
 ---

 # Language generation in Python with phi-2

 ## Setup and installation

-Install the ONNX Runtime GenAI Python package using the [installation instructions](../howto/install.md).
+Install the ONNX Runtime generate() API Python package using the [installation instructions](../howto/install.md).

 ## Build phi-2 ONNX model